Andcircle/Term1_Proj5-Vehicle-Detection/Writeup.md

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

 This method works, but I still have many false positives, in order to improve the detection result.
 I recorded hot window list from last 10 frames, then generate a heat_map based on these data.
 The result is much more stable now.

 ---

 ### Discussion

 Right I still have 2 problems:
-1. Positive false still happens (only once)
+1. False positive still happens (only once)
 2. The size of the bounding box keep changing

 Potential solution: